AyushKirtania-tech/F1_UpToDates/README.md

 # F1_UpToDates
-An Website Formula One Fans
+An Website for THE Formula One Fans